Getting Started With Billing

 If you would like to charge your patients for any other items or services, you can add them by searching by keyword or custom code through the Custom Code search box.
 If you are unfamiliar with Custom Codes, please feel free to read our guide on inventory and service management.

-Once you click save, if you selected Bill Insurance or any of the 5 claim submission statues (Bill Insurance, Bill Secondary Insurance, Worker's Comp Claim, Auto Accident Claim, Durable Medical Equipment Claim) under Billing Status, your claim will be batched and transmitted to the clearinghouse at their designated time.
+Once you click save, if you selected Bill Insurance or any of the 5 claim submission statutes (Bill Insurance, Bill Secondary Insurance, Worker's Comp Claim, Auto Accident Claim, Durable Medical Equipment Claim) under Billing Status, your claim will be batched and transmitted to the clearinghouse at their designated time.
 Claims are submitted 7 days a week, regardless of holidays or weekends.
 You will be able to view claim progress through the RCM Cycle by watching the claim status in the Live Claims Feed.